 make clean # nuke VM disk (keeps ISO)

-make distclean # nuke everything including ISOThe API
+make distclean # nuke everything including ISOAuthentication

 Health and Terminal